Bloomberg Quint WhatsApp Channel: How to Use Your WhatsApp Channel Efficiently

 We have an ever-growing community of 225,000 active users who are a significant part of our news consumption.
 Many of these users read over 30 news articles per month.
 A large subset of our audience uses stock bots and news bots to make faster business decisions.

-The Bloomberg Quint WhatsApp audience has responded so well to the WhatsApp channel, that they have recommended the service over 100,000 times, inviting their friends to join the community.
 We can proudly say that the Bloomberg Quint WhatsApp channel has become a lifestyle for many of our users.

 4. How and for what kind of content do you use your WhatsApp channel?
 Is there any special/exclusive content that attracts extremely high CTRs or above average feedback?